-Most deaths are marred in sadness and loss but those who lose loved ones to coronavirus are having to deal with added logistical problems that can make it much more difficult to cope.
+Most deaths are marred in sadness and loss but those who lose loved ones to coronavirus may have had to deal with added logistical problems that could have made it much more difficult to cope.

-As people who lose a loved one at this time undergo the typical feelings of loss, they are also subjected to the added emotions of not being able to gather to honour and celebrate their loved one’s life.
-All of this on top of the dread that this pandemic could affect another family member or loved one, increases anxiety and impacts the ability to grieve.
+As people who lose a loved one at this time undergo the typical feelings of loss, they may have been subjected to the added emotions of not being able to gather to honour and celebrate their loved one’s life.
+All of this on top of the dread that this pandemic may have affected another family member or loved one, increases anxiety and impacts the ability to grieve.

 For employers, it is important to use all the resources that are available to you to support your workforce.
 Employee assistance programmes (EAP) and MIND don’t often provide support in the early weeks of grief, as grief is considered to be a natural process.
 However do engage with mental health counsellors for prolonged grief, provide details of national bereavement services like Cruse Bereavement Care, and ensure you understand your local ‘care of the deceased’ policies.
-If you’re aware of the local variations in managing death and bereavement during this pandemic, you are in a more informed position to support your workforce.
+If you’re aware of how your colleague has had to manage the death and bereavement during the pandemic, you are in a more informed position to support your workforce.

-The other issue that may be impacting your business is losing an employee to coronavirus.
+The other issue that may be impacting your business is if you have lost an employee to coronavirus.
 This will likely have wider impacts on all your workforce as they mourn together.
 The way you support your employees through this process can have a profound impact on how they feel about you as an employer.
 Make sure you identify the groups that are most severely affected and use these tips to help them cope with the loss.